 Initial and Professional Educators who do not complete the required professional development may apply for a one-year non-renewable license, also known as an extension.
 Educators who do not complete the professional development requirement during this additional year will only be eligible for a substitute license until the requirements are fulfilled.
 Tips for applying for the one-year extension are available for Initial Educators and Professional Educators.

-Professional Educators who have worked outside of Wisconsin for the entire five years of their license, including those who are expected to complete a PDP because they completed their preparation program after August 31, 2004, may renew their license by completing six semester credits from an accredited college or university.
+- Educators who have worked outside of Wisconsin for the entire five years of their license, including those who are expected to complete a PDP because they completed their preparation program after August 31, 2004, may renew their license by completing six semester credits from an accredited college or university.
+A complete, signed PI-1613 form(s) is required.

 - License Type and Requirements